 Shampoo bars are very glycerin rich, acting as humectants, meaning they are great at absorbing moisture from their surroundings.
 So in a high moisture content area like a shower it is critical where and on what you store your bar.

-What to store your bar on?
+what to store your bar on?

-To have continued quality and effectiveness from your bar and make sure that it lasts you the average 45 days (for our 100 gram bar) it is really important that you allow excess water to drain away from the shampoo bar and for it to dry out completely in between washes.
+To have continued quality and effectiveness from your shampoo bar and make sure that it lasts you the average 45 days (for our 100 gram bar) it is really important that you allow excess water to drain away from the shampoo bar and for it to dry out completely in between washes.
 By picking a soap dish with a good design, it will definitely prolong the life of your shampoo bar, so that it doesn't become a hot gluggy mess!
 Here is our guide below to help you pick:

 1. Ideal soap dishes: